dogoepp/iCubNotes/notes.md

 github.com/robotology/QA/issues/240 : how to update your robot to use 1.8.0; guide to migrate to latest iCub release (applies to CAN and ETH robots)

-1. On server computer : pull repositories and copile:
+1. On server computer : pull repositories and compile:
   1. yarp (master)
   2. icub-main (master)
 2. On icub-head/PC104,